 19 Implement directed studies using different sampling designs, such as multi-year, multi- site, before-after-control-impact (BACI) designs to enhance understanding of the response of the population to changes in river discharge, habitat rehabilitation projects, and availability of mesohabitats.
 21 Conduct stock-recruitment studies to determine how the abundance of fall recruits relates to the abundance of spring spawners.
 Investigate the effects of spring and summer discharges on the stock recruitment relationship to enhance understanding of the dynamics of RGSM.
 Implement a spring sampling protocol at spawning sites to estimate the number of spring spawners, and compare with October results for several years; such studies may provide useful data on RGSM population dynamics and limiting factors.
 22 Complete a study of age-specific fecundity and survival rates based on pre-breeding (fall) population estimates, spring spawners, and hatchery supplementation.
 Results from this study could be used to estimate population recovery and extirpation potentials as a function of altered flow regimes and stocking.
 23 Consider genetic fingerprinting and epigenetic studies, including bar-coding and gene- expression, of presumed wild and hatchery fish to help determine hatchery contributions to the spring spawners and the long-term risks to the wild population.
 24 Expand the analyses in Dudley et al. (2015) to assess flow regime and habitat fragmentation effects on RGSM occurrence and abundance and suggest preliminary flow regimes for rehabilitating the wild RGSM population.
-Observation Beyond the Scope 1 Attention to long-term climate-change issues and integration with climate-change planning efforts was not evident to the expert panelists (from the readings or from discussions at the December workshop) regarding how the Cooperative Program and Monitoring Program plan to address markedly lower flows and higher water temperatures.
-Observation Beyond the Scope 2 The MRG lacks minimum instream flow requirements to assure recovery.
-A major element of discussion by program scientists and interested parties during the workshop focused on low-flow periods and the potential for survival of RGSM during those periods when portions of the MRG have no observed surface flows or when there is no measurable discharge at gaging stations.
-It became evident to the external panelists that there are no specified minimum instream flow requirements or guidelines for the MRG .
-Minimum instream flow requirements or guidelines that the potential for recovery of the RGSM in the MRG, but they would enable the current 20-site design of the Monitoring Program to be used to assess continuously status and trends of the RGSM stock in the MRG.
+Observation Attention to long term climate change issues and integration with climate change Beyond the planning afforts was not evident to the expert panelists (from the readings or from Scope 1 discussions at the December workshop) regarding how the Cooperative Program and Scope 1 Monitoring Program plan to address markedly lower flows and higher water temperatures Observation The MRG lacks minimum instream flow requirements to assure recovery.
+A major Beyond the element of discussion by program scientists and interested parties during the workshop Scope 2 focused on low-flow periods and the potential for survival of RGSM during these periods 500pc 2 when portions of the MRG have no observed surface flows or when there is no measurable discharge at gaging stations.
+It became evident to the external panelists that there are no specified minimum instream flow requirements or guidelines for the MRG.
+Minimum instream flow requirements or guidelines would not only enhance the potential for recovery of the RGSM in the MRG, but they would enable the current 20- site design of the Monitoring Program to be used to assess continuously status and trends of the RGSM stock in the MRG.
+1